lupomontero/parsing/README.md

 single argument (the input string) and return an array.

-* If parsing succeeded the returned array will have two elements (the parsed value and a string with the characters remining to be parsed).
+* If parsing succeeded the returned array will have two elements (the parsed value and a string with the characters remaining to be parsed).
 * If parsing fails the returned array will be empty.

 ```js